isomerpages/moh-vaccinegov/pages/health-advisory.md

 **COVID-19 vaccine is currently not recommended for**

-- Individuals below 12 years of age for the Pfizer-BioNTech / Comirnaty vaccine, and individuals below 18 years of age for the Moderna vaccine
+- Individuals below 12 years of age for the Pfizer-BioNTech / Comirnaty vaccine, and individuals below 18 years of age for the Moderna vaccine.
 <br/>

 **Important reminders**:

 **On the day of vaccination**

-* Wear short sleeved or loose clothes
+* Wear short sleeved or loose clothes.
-* Bring your ID (NRIC/FIN/Student Pass) with you for both appointments
+* Bring your ID (NRIC/FIN/Student Pass) with you for both appointments.
-* It is advisable to stay hydrated, not come with an empty stomach, and avoid strenuous exercise
+* It is advisable to stay hydrated, not come with an empty stomach, and avoid strenuous exercise.
 <br/>

 **After vaccination**